 PayPal provides a variety of services, including online payments, money transfers, and a digital wallet.
 Its services extend beyond eCommerce, facilitating person-to-person transactions and acting as a payment method for various online platforms.
 PayPal has also embraced innovations like One Touch, allowing users to make seamless and quick transactions across different websites and apps.

-PayPal’s broad user base spans consumers, small businesses, and enterprises alike.
+PayPal’s broad user base spans consumers, small businesses, and enterprises.
 Its user-friendly interface makes it accessible to individuals looking for a straightforward payment solution, while its extensive features cater to the diverse needs of merchants, from small businesses to large corporations.
 PayPal’s adaptability positions it as a go-to choice for a wide array of online transactions.

 Also Read: How To Choose The Right Payment Gateway?